vagrant-libvirt/vagrant-libvirt/README.md

 that due to a well known limitation only the TCP protocol is supported.
 For each `forwarded_port` directive you specify in your Vagrantfile, vagrant-libvirt will maintain an active ssh process for the lifetime of the VM.
+If your VM should happen to be rebooted, the SSH session will need to be restablished by halting the VM and bringing it back up.

 vagrant-libvirt supports an additional `forwarded_port` option `gateway_ports` which defaults to `false`, but can be set to `true` if you want the forwarded